-- 1. THAT in the first instance, monitoring of consented activities at Silver Fern Farms Ltd in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+- 1. THAT in the first instance, monitoring of consented activities at Silver Fern Farms Ltd in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
 THAT the annually reviewed integrated land management plan considers how to further prevent increases to nitrate in groundwater. - 4.
-THAT monitoring bore(s) down gradient of bore MP5 are installed in the 2019-2020 year to fulfil the requirements of condition 8, consent 2260-3.1. - 5.
-THAT physicochemical monitoring for the same parameters tested at bore MP5 is included in the new monitoring bore(s) following their installation in the 2019-2020 year. - 6.
-THAT continuous water level monitoring is installed in the new monitoring bore(s) following their installation in the 2019-2020 year.
+THAT the new bore MP7 should continue to be monitored to detect whether water is present in this bore seasonally and that should water be present, physicochemical monitoring should be undertaken.